techatspree/maven-latex-plugin/maven-latex-plugin/src/site/markdown/intro.md

 may link to them.

-The `maven-latex-plugin` tries to be smart by analyzing the LaTeX macros' output and running the macros as often as needed (running LaTeX more than once is needed when e.g. building a table of contents or when using `bibtex` to maintain a bibliography and citations).
+The `maven-latex-plugin` tries to be smart by analyzing the LaTeX converter's output and running the converter as often as needed (running LaTeX more than once is needed when e.g. building a table of contents or when using `bibtex` to maintain a bibliography and citations).